RCIC-UCI-Public/website-rcic/docs/source/about/intro.rst

 The Research Cyberinfrastructure Center :term:`RCIC` at the University of California, Irvine deploys and supports resources for the UCI research community is the focal point of contact for providing High Performance Computing clusters and Scalable Storage Systems.
+:ref:`dedicated staff` provides hardware and software support to the campus research community.

 The :ref:`allocations` explains the access to the computing and storage resources, which include: